Climate of Titan: Clouds

-In September 2006, Cassini imaged a large cloud at a height of 40 km over Titan's north pole.
-Although methane is known to condense in Titan's atmosphere, the cloud was more likely to be ethane, as the detected size of the particles was only 1–3 micrometers and ethane can also freeze at these altitudes.
-In December, Cassini again observed cloud cover and detected methane, ethane and other organics.
-The cloud was over 2400 km in diameter and was still visible during a following flyby a month later.
-One hypothesis is that it is currently raining (or, if cool enough, snowing) on the north pole; the downdrafts at high northern latitudes are strong enough to drive organic particles towards the surface.
-These were the strongest evidence yet for the long-hypothesized "methanological" cycle (analogous to Earth's hydrological cycle) on Titan.
+In September 2006, Cassini imaged a large cloud about 40 km above Titan's north pole.
+Although methane is known to condense in Titan's atmosphere, the cloud was more likely composed of ethane because its particles were only 1–3 micrometers (μm) in diameter and ethane can freeze at these altitudes.
+In December, Cassini observed the cloud again and detected methane, ethane, and other organic compounds.
+The cloud was more than 2400 km in diameter and remained visible during a subsequent flyby a month later.
+One hypothesis is that the region was experiencing rain or, at sufficiently low temperatures, snow.
+Strong downdrafts at high northern latitudes could transport organic particles toward the surface.
+These observations provided strong evidence for the hypothesized methane cycle on Titan, analogous to Earth's water cycle.

-Clouds have also been found over the south polar region.
-While typically covering 1% of Titan's disk, outburst events have been observed in which the cloud cover rapidly expands to as much as 8%.
-One hypothesis asserts that the southern clouds are formed when heightened levels of sunlight during the Titanean summer generate uplift in the atmosphere, resulting in convection.
-This explanation is complicated by the fact that cloud formation has been observed not only post–summer solstice but also at mid-spring.
-Increased methane humidity at the south pole possibly contributes to the rapid increases in cloud size.
-There had been summer in Titan's southern hemisphere until 2010, when Saturn's orbit, which governs the moon's motion, tilted the northern hemisphere towards the Sun.
-When the seasons switch, it is expected that ethane will begin to condense over the south pole.
+Clouds have also been observed over Titan's south polar region.
+Although they typically cover about 1% of Titan's disk, outburst events have been observed in which cloud cover rapidly expands to as much as 8%.
+One hypothesis is that increased sunlight during the southern summer causes atmospheric uplift and convection, leading to cloud formation.
+This explanation is complicated by observations of cloud formation both after the summer solstice and during mid-spring.
+Increased methane humidity at the south pole may also contribute to rapid increases in cloud size.
+Models predicted that ethane would begin to condense over Titan's south pole as the seasons changed.

-Titan methane clouds (animated; July 2014).